In this Gardener's HQ guide, we'll explore cultivating Kirengeshoma plants in your garden, indoor spaces, and other settings.

-Kirengeshoma are a genus of hardy perennials that reach from 90 to 120 cm in height.
+Kirengeshoma are a genus of hardy perennials that reach from 90 to 120 cm (3 to 4 feet) in height.

 They carry maple shaped leaves and funnel shaped flowers of cream atop purple stems.

 The common name for this woodland plant is yellow waxbells.

 If you plan to grow the woodland plant Yellow Waxbells in your garden then sow seeds following the last frost of spring.